-A few posts back, I made somewhat of a counter-argument to the notion of early retirement.
-I admit, after watching the documentary Jiro Dreams of Sushi, I came away with a revived interest in my cubicle work.
+A few posts back, I wrote a counter-argument to any and all reasons to retire early.
+Admittedly, after watching the documentary Jiro Dreams of Sushi, I came away with a revived interest in my cubicle work.

-Now squarely back into an early retirement mind-set, I’m going to lay out the five reasons why you should hang it up early.
+Now squarely back into an early retirement mind-set, I’m going to lay out the five reasons why you should retire early.
 Keep in mind, this list is only for folks like me, who never quite found a singular passion in their work life.
 There are plenty of career-minded workers out there who have found a passion.

 They enjoy their work, and whether or not they have found balance, early retirement simply does not resonate as a goal worthy of consideration.
 Good for them!
-For the rest of us countless masses, here’s the Top 5 reasons to reinforce your early retirement goals:
+For the rest of us countless masses, let’s answer the question…

 1.)
 Improve Your Health